smani6/UIExercise/README.md

 ## External Libraries:
     Bootstrap - v3
     Jquery - v3.2.1
+    Jasmine - v2.8

     Bootstrap is used for grid system and for responsive layout.
     Jquery - to render DOM elements fetched from ajax response( here events data is included as part of js file) and to switch between multiple views.
+    Jasmine - for testing js functions

+## Testing

+   Added testcases to js functions using jasmine library

 ## To Do:

     Thought of implementing the exercise using React JS(which I am self-learning) but as libraries/frameworks should be minimal - used jquery.

+    Need to write more testcases, also testcases for event binding on dynamically created elements

 ## Acknowledgments